Typhoon Vamco batters the Philippines, leaving millions without power

-Super Typhoon Goni narrowly sidestepped the capital region of more than 12 million this month, but Vamco brought rain and howling winds of up to 105 mph throughout Wednesday night into Thursday.
+Super Typhoon Goni narrowly sidestepped the capital region of more than 12 million this month, but Vamco brought rain and winds of up to 105 mph throughout Wednesday night into Thursday.
 The Philippine Atmospheric, Geophysical and Astronomical Services Administration hoisted a Signal 3 warning, on a 1 through 5 scale, for much of Luzon, including the Manila metropolitan area.

 The consecutive storms present double trouble for the Philippines’ overcrowded evacuation centers — usually tent setups in gyms and schools — as the coronavirus continues to spread.
 The country surpassed 401,000 cases this week, the second-highest in Southeast Asia.